Strippers vs Werewolves

 Strippers vs Werewolves is a 2012 British comedy horror film directed by Jonathan Glendening.
 The screenplay was written by Phillip Barron and Pat Higgins.
 The main cast includes Ali Bastian, Martin Compston, Alan Ford, Marc Baylis, Billy Murray, Simon Phillips, Barbara Nedeljáková, Coralie Rose, Nick Nevern, and Adele Silva.
 Some actors, such as Robert Englund and Sarah Douglas, had a small part in the film.
 The film was released on DVD and Blu-ray.
-It has received mixed reception with praise for its entertainment value and complaints about its plot.
+It received mixed reception with praise for its entertainment value and complaints about its plot.

 Plot

 In 1984, a London club explodes.
 The plot then moves to a strip club in 2011 in which dancer Justice's client becomes a werewolf.
 Justice uses a silver fountain pen to kill the werewolf by stabbing him in the eye.
 The leader of the werewolves, Jack Ferris, wants retribution for the death of the werewolf.
 Unknown to Justice, her fiancé Scott is part of the werewolf pack.
 The werewolves and strippers, including some from the 1984 bombing, prepare to fight each other in the strip club.
 A problem is that Scott bit Justice while they were being passionate, slowly making her transform into a werewolf.